-Applicants for admission must not only satisfy the entrance requirements but must also comply with certain rules of the University, as follows:
+Applicants for admission must not only satisfy the entrance requirements but must also comply with certain rules of the University as follows:

-1. Every candidate for admission who receives notice of approval of his application must deposit \$30 with the Treasurer.
+- 1. Every candidate for admission to an undergraduate course of study must file with his application at the Office of Admissions either a certificate of good moral character or, if he has attended some other college or university without graduating from it, a certificate of honorable dismissal from it. - 2.
+Every candidate for admission who receives notice of approval of his application must deposit twenty-five dollars with the Treasurer.
 Candidates are warned not to send cash through the mails.
-A check, draft, or money order should be payable to Cornell University and should be sent to the Office of Admissions, Cornell University, Ithaca, N.Y.
+A check, draft, or money order should be payable to Cornell University and should be sent to the Office of Admissions, Cornell University, Ithaca, N. Y.

-If the candidate matriculates, the deposit will be credited to his account; \$15 for the matriculation fee, \$2 for the examination book fee, \$1 for the chest radiograph, and \$12 as a contingency fee which every undergraduate student is required to maintain and which will be refunded upon graduation or permanent withdrawal, less any indebtedness to the University or any additional general charge that may be imposed by the Trustees of the University applicable during the student's attendance at the University.
+If the candidate matriculates, the deposit will be credited to his account, \$10 for the matriculation fee, \$1 for an examination-book fee, and \$14 as a guaranty fund, which every undergraduate student is required to maintain, and which is to be refunded upon his graduation or permanent withdrawal, less any indebtedness to the University.